 The downside about TIF’s is that commercial and industrial real estate located in or near a TIF tend to be assessed at a higher market value after the TIF is put into place.
 This phenomenon seems to develop regardless of whether the property values have in fact increased.
 Since TIF bonds are guaranteed by the local municipality, all taxpayers located within the municipality are responsible for repayment of the bonds.

 Until recently, TIF’s seemed to be viewed by every mayor as a means of inexpensive financing for a pet project.
-Such a perspective has lead to abuse, the cost of which will ultimately be borne by bond holders.
+Such a perspective has lead to abuse, the cost of which will ultimately be borne by bond holders and other local taxpayers.

 The Truth about Tax incentives and TIFs

 The Cook County Tax Incentive programs have become the most heavily touted chant in the real estate industry.
 Within the city of Chicago and many suburbs, they have induced much development and created thousands of jobs.
-For many businesses, participation in these programs makes good economic sense, but the incentives do not make sense everywhere.
-Take for example the south suburban townships of Bloom, Bremen, Calumet, Rich and Thornton; and the west suburban township of Proviso.
-The average tax rate in these townships is 2.5 times higher than the city of Chicago tax rate.
-See the partial list below.
+For many businesses, participation in these programs used to make good economic sense.